Welcome to Arkansas State University!

 • Read the policies and guidelines on this site.

-• If you meet the criteria, complete an application form and schedule a meeting with Dr. Hudson
+• If you meet the criteria, complete the Internship Agreement Form and schedule a meeting with Dr. Leslie.

-• Email your resume to Dr. Hudson.
-If there is a specific company that has been approved by Dr. Hudson, you may email the company directly.
+• Please email your resume to Dr. Leslie.
+If Dr. Leslie has approved a specific company, you may email the company directly.

 • Interview with your selected company

-• If approved, the company must complete their section of the Intern Agreement Form
+• If approved, the company must complete its section of the Internship Agreement Form.

-• Dr. Hudson will give you approval to register for the internship course in self service
+• Dr. Leslie will approve you to register for the internship course in Self-service Banner.

-• Maintain communication with Dr. Hudson throughout your internship.
+• Maintain communication with Dr. Leslie throughout your internship.

-The College of Business does not give retroactive credit.
+The Neil Griffin College of Business does not give retroactive credit.
 You must be approved before starting an internship unless that internship was completed while enrolled at another university.

 CAN I DO AN INTERNSHIP WHERE I AM CURRENTLY WORKING?

 Under certain circumstances, students may be approved to do internships where they are currently working.
 For example, if you are a bank teller, and your bank is willing to let you intern in the trust department or HR department, that may be permissible.
-If you have an opportunity to obtain experience directly related to your major at the place where you currently work--and it is NOT what you are currently doing--please contact Dr. Hudson to discuss this possibility further.
+If you can obtain experience directly related to your major at the place where you currently work--and it is NOT what you are currently doing--please contact Dr. Leslie to discuss this possibility further.

 ARE INTERNSHIPS PAID?

 This depends on the internship.
-While you are free to apply to only paid internships, you are limiting yourself when you do this.
+While you can apply to only paid internships, you limit yourself when you do this.
 Please consider the true purpose of internships before making your final decision.